 The obstacle can be anything.
 Buildings, trees, mountains, hills, all can obstruct Wi-Fi signals.
 On a very long-range implementation, the single most significant barrier is the curvature of the Earth.

 Almost all manufacturers of long-range Wi-Fi equipment provide link planning software that will automatically calculate and simulate the required space that needs to be freed between both transceivers.
-The software does that by accounting for the location of both transceivers, surface topology, the height of both towers, the size of Fresnel zone, and naturally, the curvature of the Earth.
+The software does that by accounting for the location of both transceivers, surface topology, the height of both towers, the size of the Fresnel zone, and naturally, the curvature of the Earth.

 Planning Software from Various Long-Range Wi-Fi Vendors

 These are some links to link planning tools from various long-range Wi-Fi manufacturers.
-Some of these are free to use, others require free registration.
+Some of these are free to use; others require free registration.

 - AirLink, Outdoor Wireless Link Calculator – Ubiquiti

 - InfiPlanner – Infinet